 By 2006, the two yew trees now look like one and have grown out in every direction.

 By September 2021, the two trees have fully merged into one and have brambles and ivy growing between the branches.
 They are damaging the graves and the path.

 The maintenance of the graveyard is the legal responsibility of Warrington Borough Council, but as you probably know, they do little more than cut the grass every six weeks or so.
 Despite bringing this to their attention, they have done nothing different.

 Thankfully, Croft Parish Council were willing to listen and to help.
 They have agreed to pay for a specialist landscaping team to cut back the yew trees to two individual trees at a managable size and also to clear the remaining weeds and overgrowth around the grounds.

 Work is due to begin soon.
 Thankyou, Croft Parish Council!

 How did Ellen Yates travel to work in Birkenhead from her home in Croft?

+Those who have read the sad story of Ellen Yates will know that she was employed as a mill hand in Birkenhead, according to her death certificate.
 I had assumed she must have travelled there by horseback, or even walking.
 Somebody else suggested that she may have had lodgings in Birkenhead, which is also possible.

 It is unlikely we will ever know for certain how she travelled to work and how often, but I wanted to look further into it.